Cruzkenneth504/weather-forcast/README.md

 }
 ```

-- * Comments properly added to html to give reader a much better visual undertanding of the code.
+- * HTML appropriately enhanced with comments to provide readers a much clearer understanding of the code.

 ```html
 <body class="flex-column  min-vh-100 justify-content-between">